bupadhyay0910/java-pocs/README.md

 # java-pocs
-Codes and samples were written to demonstrate the features of Java
+Codes and samples to demonstrate the features of Java